simon-westcott/canopy-bootstrap/README.md

 # Welcome

-This project is to create a branded bootstrap theme for Canopy products, with the requirement to be easily customizable for a customer.
+This project is to create a branded responsive website theme for Canopy products, with the requirement to be easily customizable for a customer.

 This project uses less to make rebranding of the template easier.
-Less is a pre-compiler for the CSS styling sheet; this allows CSS to be used with greater flexability.
-This is done by compiling a Less file into CSS, which is then linked in the <head> of the html pages.
+Less is a pre-compiler for the CSS styling sheet; this allows CSS to be used with greater flexability and can allow editing to be easier.
+This is done by compiling a Less file into CSS, which is then linked in the ```html <head>``` of the html pages.

 This template builds on Twitter Bootstrap; a framework that allows for easier creation of responsive websites.
 A good guide on how to use twitter bootstrap and the included classes is [here](http://getbootstrap.com/css/ "bootstrap").
 Using this allows us to change only what we need to rather than creating a full CSS file from scratch.